-Over the past 24-months, I’ve sat in several meetings and held conversations with leaders who say, “I don’t understand Millennials.”
-This has become a familiar sentiment among leaders who are classified as part of the babyboomer & Gen X generations.
+Over the past 24 months, I’ve sat in several meetings and held conversations with leaders who say, “I don’t understand Millennials.”
+This has become a familiar sentiment among leaders classified as part of the baby boomer & Gen X generations.

 I understand their concern, especially with the decrease in impact traditional product marketing & advertising has on the consumer market.
-Gone are the days where a company could launch or sell a product by creating an advertisement and saying “buy this,” and the product flew off the shelves.
+Gone are the days when a company could launch or sell a product by creating an advertisement and saying, “buy this,” and the product flew off the shelves.

-If you’re a brand which promises your product provides a specific result, we expect that to be the case.
+If you’re a brand that promises your product provides a specific result, we expect that to be the case.
 And if it doesn’t accomplish what you’re promising, we’ll inform others in the market by placing our feedback & reviews online.
-And before we as Millennials purchase an item, we look for this type of feedback or “social proof” to confirm based on others experiences if the item is worth our dollar or time.
+And before we as Millennials purchase an item, we look for this type of feedback or “social proof” to confirm, based on others’ experiences if the item is worth our dollar or time.

-Which is smart, Millennial buying power currently sits at $200 Billion annually and being that it’s a generation that values transparency and environmental & health consciousness repositioning their focus is a wise move, but will it work?
+This is smart, Millennial buying power currently sits at $200 Billion annually, and being that it’s a generation that values transparency and environmental & health consciousness repositioning their focus is a wise move, but will it work?